sagemath/trac_to_gh/Issue 2016.md

 # Issue 2016: crap -- there is a precompiled object file in the SAGE_ROOT/examples directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2016

 Original creator: was